Landau Singularities and Higher-Order Roots: Preliminaries

 \item if $n + m - 1$ is even and $n + m - 1 \geq 2 \delta$, then

 \item if $n + m - 1$ is even and $n + m - 1 < 2 \delta$, then

 \item if $m = n + 1$, we have the more specific result that

-\end{enumerate} Here, ``$\text{hf}$'' denotes any holomorphic function and $o(\ell(p))$ is any holomorphic function which vanishes at the Landau locus.
-Explicit expressions can be given for $N$ and $A$, but we will not need their detailed form in what follows.
+\end{enumerate} Here, $n$ is the number of integrations (see eq.~\eqref{eq:integral}), ``$\text{hf}$'' (and $\text{hf'}$) denote any holomorphic function and $o(\ell(p))$ is any holomorphic function which vanishes at the Landau locus.
+The quantity $A(p)$ is essentially the inverse of the square root of a Hessian, while $N$ is an intersection index which is purely numerical.
+Explicit expressions can be given for $N$ and $A(p)$, but we will not need their detailed form in what follows.

 From this discussion we may conclude that there are three basic types of singularities that may arise in the neighborhood of a Landau locus: polar, square root, and logarithmic.
-The ramification type of each in the neighborhood of a Landau locus can also be determined from a homological analysis, as was done in \mbox{Ref.~\cite[p.~96, sec.~2.6]{pham2011singularities}}.
+The ramification type of each in the neighborhood of a Landau locus can also be determined from a homological analysis, as was done in Ref.~\cite[p.~96, sec.~2.6]{pham2011singularities}.